CiscoDevNet/cloud-cml/documentation/Azure.md

 Once the Azure CLI (`az`) has been installed, it is required to log into Azure with an appropriate account.

+> [!NOTE]
-> **Note:** It should also be possible to use a service principal with appropriate permissions.
+> It should also be possible to use a service principal with appropriate permissions.
 However, during the testing/development of the tool chain we did not have access to these resources.

 The below shows sample output (`az` has been configured to provide output JSON encoded via `az configure`):